 Despite all the rants about FIA credit cards, there are some positives worth pointing out:

-- The Fidelity cards (for Fidelity accountholders) offer high cash back and jeffysdad, a Centurion Member of the forum, mentioned “Whenever I call customer service during regular business hours I get to speak to someone in the United States right away.”
-Because Fidelity is a respected brokerage firm and their reputation is on the line, you can bet they crack the whip on FIA to ensure there’s a nice level of service.
+- The Fidelity cards (for Fidelity account holders) offer a high 2% cash back reward on all purchases and jeffysdad, a Centurion Member of the forum, mentioned “Whenever I call customer service during regular business hours I get to speak to someone in the United States right away.”
+Because Fidelity is a respected brokerage firm and their reputation is on the line, you can bet they crack the whip on FIA to ensure there’s a superior level of customer service.

 - In addition to the card above, there are others with good rewards, too.
 For example, the BankAmericard Cash Rewards Visa Signature does not use those ugly WorldPoints and instead gives straight cash back.